image bio

 Eclampsia

-Eclampsia is diagnosed when someone with preeclampsia begins experiencing seizures.
+Eclampsia is diagnosed when someone with preeclampsia begins experiencing seizures or convulsions.
 Seizures may occur before labor, during labor, or after delivery.
 [4]

 Treatment Options